geokshitij/geokshitij.github.io/README.md

 - If you can imagine it, you can already do it.
 - The concepts of good and bad are not inherent in reality; they are human constructs shaped by perspectives, experiences, and cultural contexts.

+## Is data-driven science a good new approach in hydrology?

+In a traditional approach, we lean on centuries of scientific thought, painstakingly piecing together processes—like runoff, infiltration, groundwater flow, and sediment transport—into large, complex models.
+Now, with an explosion of data and machine learning methods, there’s a push to let the data itself guide our understanding.
+Instead of relying solely on a stack of equations, we stitch together relationships through patterns found in the data.
+It feels like a new kind of science, one where we feed in enough observations and let flexible algorithms fill in the gaps.

+But as exciting as this is, I also worry about what happens when we step into completely uncharted territory.
+Data-driven models might predict well within the range of what we’ve seen before enough, but how do they hold up in never-before-seen conditions?
+That’s where these methods might struggle.
+We might need more than just neural networks connecting the dots, we might need models that learn underlying mechanisms, not just correlations.
+The dream is some hybrid approach that understands processes at a very fundamental level while still leveraging the power of massive datasets?

+At the same time, there’s never been a better moment to dig deeper into data.
+With decades’ worth of satellite imagery, sensor networks, and massive archives of measurements, we’re finally equipped to get creative.
+We can look beyond just predicting tomorrow’s river flow and start asking bigger questions about our water resources—how they change, what they carry, and where they’re heading.
+If we can figure out how to generalize these methods, to make them robust against uncertainty and new scenarios, the payoff could be huge.
+It might take quantum computing or entirely new algorithms to get there, but the vision is clear: blending data-driven insights with fundamental processes could open up horizons in hydrology we’re only just starting to imagine.

 ## contact me here

 Email: [kdahal3@asu.edu](mailto:kdahal3@asu.edu), [geokshitij@gmail.com](mailto:geokshitij@gmail.com)